 While cork flooring has the look of hardwood, it’s very soft, so it’s easy to damage or scratch.
 The hard edges of toys can cause gouges, tears, and rips in the material.
 However, if you use cork tiles for your flooring, you can simply replace individual pieces as they become damaged.

 Vinyl is a popular flooring material for homes with kids because it’s unaffected by water, resistant to stains, easy to take care of, inexpensive, and very durable.
 It’s very difficult to rip, tear, or damage vinyl flooring.
 In most cases, vinyl flooring can stand up to daily life with children.
+If you prefer the warm tones wood flooring, there are options for vinyl floors that look like wood.
 However, vinyl is not a natural product, and creating it is hard on the environment.
 The manufacturing process releases toxins into the atmosphere, and some low-quality floors have VOCs trapped in them that seep out for days or weeks after installation.